AzureAD/rms-sdk-ui-for-android/README.md

             android:windowSoftInputMode="stateHidden" />
 ```

-7. Set up your application project with ADAL by following these steps.
-Note: Rename _libs\compatibility-v4.jar_ to _libs\android-support-v4.jar_ in ADAL project

 ### UI Activities

 The following Android Activities are provided in this UI library for AD RMS SDK V4 for Android.
 * **EmailActivity** – Shows a screen with email input which is required application.
 The returned email address can be used as emailId that is required for protection and consumption of RMS protected data or files.
-* **PolicyPickerActivity** - Takes the list of RMS template descriptors to display them on the screen.
+* **PolicyPickerActivity** - Takes the list of template descriptors (and optionally originally selected value of template descriptor) to display them on the screen.
 Once user selects a template descriptor the app can create a protection policy to protect and encrypt data or files.
-* **UserPolicyViewerActivity** - Takes the user policy object and display it in a user friendly screen.
-The activity also provides an optional edit user policy button.
+* **UserPolicyViewerActivity** - Takes User Policy instance and renders the data on the screen.
+Also provides an edit button to capture user’s intent to edit the policy.
+The state of edit button (visible/invisible) is supplied by application.
 The click action of edit button is returned as output to application.

 ### Using Activities